amanda4zx/DeepGame/README.md

 # Remark
 This tool is under active development and maintenance, please feel free to contact us about any problem encountered.
+To downscale images for gtsrb and train the corresponding networks, need to modify parameters in both DataSet.py and the files for the specific types of networks.

 Best wishes,